jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Those of us educated in the American school system probably hate the Oxford comma.
 This assumes that most of us even know what it is.

 If you don’t, Google it.
-The best writers love it because it makes everything easier.
+This punctuation mark makes everything easier.
 It's like all points of grammar; you don't need to obsess about it.
 Rather you need to know just enough to make sure that the rules don't work against you.

 Basic grammar and punctuation go a long way in helping you share your ideas.
 Even if your readers don’t have a sophisticated grasp of the language rules, they’ll know when you’ve broken them and this *will* have a [negative impact on communication.](https://bodhih.com/training-and-development/grammar-important-communication/){: target="_blank" rel="noreferrer noopener"}